microsoft/bedrock-cli/guides/service-introspection-onboarding.md

 ### Pipelines Configuration

-The Bedrock GitOps pipelines need to be configured to start sending data to `spk` service introspection.
+The Bedrock GitOps pipelines need to be configured to start sending data to `bedrock` service introspection.
 This is done by adding a script snippet in each `azure-pipelines.yml` configuration.

 #### 1. Configure a variable group